TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkBrowser/LinkBrowserApi/Index.rst

 Description
 ===========

-This API allows to extend the LinkBrowser with new tabs, which allow to implement custom link functionality in a generic way in a so called LinkHandler.
-Since the LinkBrowser is used by FormEngine and RTE, the new API ensures that your custom LinkHandler works with those two, and possible future, usages flawlessly.

-Each tab rendered in the LinkBrowser has an associated LinkHandler, responsible for rendering the tab and for creating and editing of links belonging to this tab.
+Each tab rendered in the link browser has an associated link handler, responsible for rendering the tab and for creating and editing of links belonging to this tab.

+Here is an example for a custom link handler in the link browser:

+..  include:: /Images/ManualScreenshots/Backend/CustomLinkBrowser.rst.txt

+In most use cases, you can use one of the link handlers provided by the Core.
+For an example, see :ref:`Tutorial: Custom record link browser <TableRecordLinkBrowserTutorials>`.

+If no link handler is available to deal with your link type, you can create a custom link handler.
+See :ref:`Tutorial: Create a custom link browser <tutorial-github-link-handler>`.

 .. index:: LinkBrowser; Tab registration
 .. _linkbrowser-api-tab-registration: